 Did you notice that you're accessing your application through an HTTPS endpoint?
 This is because Okteto Cloud will automatically create them for you when you deploy your application.
 Cool no 😎?

-This file defines how to activate a development container for the PHP Sample App:
+The dev section defines how to activate a development container for the Php Sample App:

 command: the start command of the development container.